GallowayLabMIT/protocols/docs/contributor_guide.rst

   :width: 90%
   :align: center

-To edit a through Github, navigate to the file you want to edit, then click the pencil in the upper right of the file view:
+To edit through Github, navigate to the file you want to edit, then click the pencil in the upper right of the file view:

 .. image:: img/online_editing.png